balena-io/balena-cli-masterclass/README.md

 commands, as well as how to start development using it.
 You should now be familiar and confident enough to:

-* Create applications for specific device types
+* Create fleets for specific device types
 * Provision devices as well as SSH into balenaOS and any running service container
-* Push code to applications, either via `balena push` or `git push`
+* Push code to fleets, either via `balena push` or `git push`
 * Locally build service images on a development machine, as well as deploying those images to balenaCloud
-* Switch a development device into Local Mode, push code locally to a device to build an application and service images
+* Switch a development device into Local Mode, push code locally to a device to build a fleet and service images
-* Use Livepush to dynamically alter application code on the fly and immediately see results on a device in Local Mode, as well as filter log output for specific services
+* Use Livepush to dynamically alter fleet code on the fly and immediately see results on a device in Local Mode, as well as filter log output for specific services
 * Use build secret files and arguments to generate images which